luca050301/luca050301/README.md

 # Hey 👋!
-I'm Luca, a full-stack mobile and web developer from Austri
+I'm Luca, a full-stack mobile and web developer from Austria

 🎓 I'm Studying Computer Science at Vienna University of Technology<br>